GNOME/gimp/devel-docs/README.md

 | app/widgets/    | Collection of widgets used in the application GUI                                |
 | app/xcf/        | XCF file handling in **core**                                                    |

+#### Auto-generated Files

+Please notice that some files in the source are generated from other sources.
+All those files have a short notice about being generated somewhere at the top.
+Among them are the files ending in `pdb.[ch]` in the `libgimp/` directory and the files ending in `cmds.c` in the `app/pdb/` subdirectory.
+Those are generated from the respective `.pdb` files in `pdb/groups`.

+Other files are:

+* `AUTHORS` from `authors.xml`

 You should also check out [gimp-module-dependencies.svg](gimp-module-dependencies.svg).
 **TODO**: this SVG file is interesting yet very outdated.
 It should not be considered as some kind dependency rule and should be updated.